BDC Hamburger Icon

 In a natural disaster, you may be at the mercy of your least-prepared neighbor.
 The unsecured restaurant patio umbrella that comes flying through your window or the hazardous materials that floodwaters carry into your parking lot might not be a threat if you were in charge of them, but you aren’t.
 And the longer your community takes to get back on its feet, the longer you’re likely to wait for business to ramp up again.

-• Hiring and retention.By showing prospective employees – and reminding current ones – that you take employee safety seriously, you encourage them to join and remain with your company.
+• Hiring and retention: Promoting your disaster preparedness can help when you hire staff.
+By showing prospective employees — and reminding current ones — that you take employee safety seriously, you encourage them to join and remain with your company.

-• New business acquisition.Talking about disaster preparedness is a way to connect with potential customers and referrers that doesn’t require a sales pitch.
+• New business acquisition: Talking about disaster preparedness is a way to connect with potential customers and referrers that doesn’t require a sales pitch.

-• Social media growth.Feel-good stories about your steps to keep the community safe can generate positive social media attention.
-Don’t be shy – you put in the work, and you deserve those likes and shares!
+• Social media growth: Feel-good stories about your steps to keep the community safe can generate positive social media attention.
+Don’t be shy — you put in the work and deserve those likes and shares.

 Ready’s Business Emergency Preparedness Social Media Toolkit has sample messaging and graphics to work from.
 They’re a little dry, so challenge your marketing team to do better.
 They should relish the opportunity to talk about something other than your products.

-Prepare now so you can improvise later.
+A business owner’s take: Prepare now so you can improvise later

 Bennett’s Market & Deli is a neighborhood grocery in Atlanta’s Grant Park.
 In September 2017, Victoria Bennett and Claire Pearson had owned the store for five years without experiencing a single power outage.
 But as Hurricane Irma approached, they put their disaster plan into action.

-Then the power went out, and it was time to get creative.
-With no way to run their credit card processors and cash registers, and no light in the store, Bennett and Pearson were still able to sell beer, wine, bread, and snacks using a cash bag and manual receipts.
+Then, the power went out and it was time to get creative.
+With no way to run their credit card processors and cash registers and no light in the store, Bennett and Pearson were still able to sell beer, wine, bread and snacks using a cash bag and manual receipts.

 “I think the neighborhood really appreciated that we were open,” Pearson said.

-You never know how bad a disaster is going to be, and you can’t control it.
+You never know how bad a disaster is going to be and you can’t control it.
 Maybe flooding would have forced Pearson and Bennett to evacuate.
 Maybe the power would’ve stayed on.
 But they were prepared, which let them pivot as the situation required.
 In the end, they formed a stronger bond with their customers.

 An expert’s take: What you should do right now

-Frank Russo, the risk management expert who shared the story about the company in Houston, advises Fortune 100 corporations about disaster planning.
+Russo advises Fortune 100 corporations about disaster planning.
 We asked him, “What do you tell friends who own small businesses when they ask what they should do?”

 Once you’ve done that, consider following the steps above to create an actionable plan for your business.